hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ![goodmuxgtkwaveCapture](https://user-images.githubusercontent.com/104454253/166117453-7f4918e9-acb4-4ad5-b35a-0933c8578312.JPG)

-## 2.3 Introduction to Yosys syntheseizer
+## 2.3 Introduction to Yosys synthesizer

 **Synthesis**: Synthesis transforms the simple RTL design into a gate-level netlist with all the constraints as specified by the designer.
 In simple language, Synthesis is a process that converts the abstract form of design to a properly implemented chip in terms of logic gates.